AlexanderEllis/blog/content/posts/mscs.md

 draft: false
 ---

-> *"I'm going to be 29 anyways, so I might as well be 29 with a Master's."*.
+> *"I'm going to be 29 anyways, so I might as well be 29 with a Master's."*
 >
 > *— me 5 years ago debating whether I should take classes*